pierrelux/rlbook/_sources/ocp.md

 & x_t = \begin{bmatrix} x_{t,1} \\ x_{t,2} \end{bmatrix} \in \mathbb{R}^2, \quad u_t \in \mathbb{R}
 \end{align*} $$

 The system dynamics, represented by $f_t(x_t, u_t)$, describe how the battery charge and vehicle speed evolve based on the current state and control input.
 The initial condition $x_1 = [1, 0]^T$ indicates that the vehicle starts with a fully charged battery and zero initial speed.
 The constraints $-1 \leq u_t \leq 1$ and $-5 \leq x_{t,1}, x_{t,2} \leq 5$ ensure that the control inputs and state variables remain within acceptable ranges throughout the journey.
-While this model captures the essence of electric vehicle energy management, it has several limitations.
-The use of linear dynamics oversimplifies the complex, nonlinear nature of battery discharge and vehicle motion.
-It neglects factors such as air resistance, road grade, and vehicle mass.
-The treatment of regenerative braking is basic, and the model ignores environmental factors like wind and temperature.
+This model is of course highly simplistic and neglects the nonlinear nature of battery discharge and vehicle motion due to air resistance, road grade, and vehicle mass, etc. Furthermore, our model ignores the effect of environmental factors like wind and temperature on regenerative breaking.
 Route-specific information such as elevation changes and speed limits are absent, as is the consideration of auxiliary power consumption such as heating and entertainment.

-Given these simplifications, the optimal solution to this problem would likely exhibit a smooth speed profile, avoiding rapid accelerations or decelerations.
-It would make efficient use of regenerative braking to recapture energy and aim for a final state that balances remaining battery charge with appropriate speed.
-The following code verifies this intuition and provides a template for translating a general Bolza problem in a form that scipy accepts.
-The solution computed by this function returns both the state and the control trajectories, as implied by the original formulation.
+These are all possible improvements to our models which we ignore at the moment for the sake of simplicity.

 ```{code-cell} ipython3
 :tags: [hide-cell]